meggrooms/Kingsley/README.md

 # Kingsley Riding USA

-A collection of maps I created for use with Kingsley Riding USA, a purveyor of bespoke saddles, equine accessories, footwear, and saddle fitting.
-The maps were created using JSON, Google Maps API, and the National Institute of Statistics and Geography (INEGI) API.
+I developed a series of maps tailored for Kingsley Riding USA, a provider of custom-made saddles, equine accessories, footwear, and saddle fitting services.
+These maps were generated utilizing JSON, the Google Maps API, and the National Institute of Statistics and Geography (INEGI) API.
 <BR><BR>

 <h2>Traditional Map</h2>
-My first iteration of the map was the typical daytime view.
-While this standard map is familiar to most people, it was too bright and busy for the "bespoke" theme desired.
+The initial version of the map featured the conventional daytime view.
+Although this type of map is widely recognized, its brightness and level of detail proved to be excessive for the desired "bespoke" theme.
 <BR>
 <BR>
 <img src="https://github.com/meggrooms/Kingsley/blob/main/KingsleyRiding_Day%20map.png">

 <BR><BR>
 <h2>Bespoke Map</h2>
-I wanted the map to match the theme and color scheme of the website--but the reason goes beyond that.
-As a person developing colorblindness, I found the calmer map colors much easier to process.
-I am happy with the map's appearance.
+I aimed to ensure that the map harmonizes seamlessly with the website's theme and color palette.
+Given my personal experience developing colorblindness, I opted for subdued map hues, which I found to be considerably more accessible.
+I am pleased with the final visual outcome.
+In addition, I took the initiative to implement filters for the businesses featured on the map, enhancing the user experience by facilitating streamlined item searches for clients.

 <BR>
 <BR>